bp74/StageXL_Web/web/docs/wiki/juggler.md

 ### Delayed Call ###

-One of the Animatables provided by the dartflash library out of the box besides the Tween class is the DelayedCall class.
+One of the Animatables provided by the StageXL library out of the box besides the Tween class is the DelayedCall class.
 This class is not directly related to animations, but is very useful to control the flow of your game.
 The purpose of this class is obviously to delay the call to a function.

     var action = () => print("Action!");